Student Catalog

 Diploma in Practical Nursing - Ohio and Michigan

-• Arranged to be completed in 1 two-week module and 4 eleven-week quarters (for full-time students) or 1 two-week module and 7 eleven-week quarters (for part-time students).
+• Arranged to be completed in 1 two-week prerequisite module and 4 eleven-week quarters (2-weeks) for full-time students or 1 two-week prerequisite module and 7 eleven-week quarters (for part-time students).

 • Students who graduate from the PN program will be eligible to apply for the NCLEX®-PN exam.